HardlyDifficult/Crypto/Litecoin.md

  - Faster and cheaper than Bitcoin.
  - Charlie Lee
-   - The creator of Litecoin still speaks publicly (vs Bitcoin whos identity is secret)
+   - The creator of Litecoin still speaks publicly (vs Bitcoin, whose creator's identity is secret)
  - Often rolls out new tech before Bitcoin.
    - Successfully tested the [Lighting Network](about/LightingNetwork.md)
    - Atomic swap (TODO)